 On January 23, 1857, Croatian meteorologist and seismologist Andrija Mohorovičić was born.
 He is best known for the eponymous Mohorovičić discontinuity, i.e. he boundary between the Earth’s crust and mantle discovered by him – and is considered a founder of modern seismology.

 Mohorovičić defended his dissertation “On the Observation of Clouds, and the Daily and Annual Cloud Period in Bakar” in 1893 and taught courses in geophysics and astronomy at the Faculty of Philosophy in Zagreb.
 The scientist and teacher also became a member of the Yugoslav Academy of Sciences and Arts in Zagreb.
+On 13 March 1892, he observed the tornado in Novska, which picked up a 13-ton railway carriage with fifty passengers and threw it 30 m.
+He observed also the “vihor” (whirlwind) near Čazma in 1898 and studied the climate in Zagreb.
+Mohorovičić was the first person to describe atmospheric rotors with a horizontal axis, which he observed during bora-wind episodes in the northern Adriatic.

 To one of Mohorovičić’s biggest contributions to science belogs the famous Mohorovičić Discontinuity, which was discovered around 1910 and it can be described as the boundary between the Earth’s crust and the mantle.
 Mohorovičić realized that the velocity of a seismic wave is related to the density of the material that it is moving through and interpreted the acceleration of seismic waves within Earth’s outer shell as a compositional change within the Earth.
 Therefore, he concluded, must the acceleration be caused by a higher density material being present at depth.
 Mohorovičić determined that the basaltic oceanic crust and the granitic continental crust are underlain by a material which has a density similar to an olivine-rich rock such as peridotite.